 Perhaps your product vision calls for machine learning in three to five years, and you have no one in your team to begin discovery.

 Really, there are a number of ways to approach this.
 But it really comes down to what your area of focus is.
-If you're not doing this right, you may start to see attrition in your teams, either people are not feeling challenged, and they're not growing in the right way.
+If you're not doing this right, you may start to see attrition in your teams, either people are not feeling challenged, or they're not growing in the right way.

 Senior folks want opportunities to mentor and lead.
 Junior folks want the opportunity to be mentored and led.
-Maybe more junior folks in your team need more time from you and so they're pulling you into the weeds.
+Maybe more junior folks in your team need more time from you, and so they're pulling you into the weeds.

 Coaching and mentorship

-These are things that we've learned over time and experience so it'd be very hard to point to a single workshop or certificate to say this single thing will turn you into a product manager.
+These are things that we've learned over time and experience, so it'd be very hard to point to a single workshop or certificate to say this single thing will turn you into a product manager.

 More junior folks on our team are going to need, again, coaching and mentoring.
 You want to try to block out some amount of time each week for the newer person in your team to really help critique their work, share cross-functional feedback, coach on messaging and presentation style, you want to help them pick templates and metrics.

 If you can't afford to do this, then you need to hire someone who could help really take that responsibility on formally.
-If you're not doing this right you'll see a small number of mistakes start to trickle out, you may be inclined to do it on your own instead of carving out that time to coach.
+If you're not doing this right, you'll see a small number of mistakes start to trickle out, you may be inclined to do it on your own instead of carving out that time to coach.

-This one's a little bit harder to get to because you can't directly ask the junior person all the time, what they need from you, because oftentimes they don't know what to ask.
+This one's a little bit harder to get to because you can't directly ask the junior person all the time what they need from you because oftentimes they don't know what to ask.

-Drives outcomes, strategies, and tools
+Driving outcomes, strategies, and tools

 As product leaders, we have to create just enough structure and common practice to get work done without losing sight of the various activities that are so important.